Alsace08/yiming.wang.cv/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# Profile

-**Hello, I'm Yiming Wang.**
+#### **Hello, I'm Yiming Wang (王一鸣).**

 I was born in Jiangsu Province, China, in August 2001.
-I'm now a first-year Ph.D. candidate at the <a href="https://www.cs.sjtu.edu.cn/">Department of Computer Science and Engineering, Shanghai Jiao Tong University(SJTU)</a>, supervised by Prof. <a href="https://wangruinlp.github.io/">Rui Wang</a>.
-Before that, I received a Bachelor's degree from the <a href="https://iai.buaa.edu.cn/">Institute of Artificial Intelligence, Beihang University(BUAA)</a>.
+I'm now a first-year Ph.D. candidate at the Department of Computer Science and Engineering, Shanghai Jiao Tong University, supervised by <a href="https://wangruinlp.github.io/">Prof. Rui Wang</a>.
+Before that, I received a Bachelor's degree from the Institute of Artificial Intelligence, Beihang University.

+# 🔬 Research

 I mainly focus on these areas oriented towards Large Language Models (LLMs) and Machine Learning (ML):